FAQ

 Do you work with kids?

-I prefer to work with clients who are ages 15 and older for individual sessions.
+I prefer to work with clients who are at least 15 years old.
 However, I may make exceptions for family sessions.
 In those cases, I may decide to see the parents (or legal guardians) and children together as a unit.
-It is most beneficial for me to work with the member(s) of the family unit that is highly motivated to create change; this is usually an individual with some amount of agency in the family unit, typically corresponding to ages 15 and up.
+It is most beneficial for me to work with the member (or members) of the family unit that are highly motivated to create change.
+This is usually an individual with some amount of agency in the family unit, such as a parent or primary caregiver.

 -